open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The Sum Aggregator collect data for the
 [Sum Metric Point](./datamodel.md#sums)
 and reports the arithmetic sum of seen `Measurements`.
-This Aggregator may be configured for monoticity and temporality.
+This Aggregator may be configured for monotonicity and temporality.

 A [Default Aggregator](#DefaultAggregators) MUST be provided.